camcharp/pokemon-app-redux/README.md

-Welcome on the Pokemon App !
+Welcome on the Pokemon App, created with React + Redux.

 - This app displays Pokemons from https://pokeapi.co/api/v2/pokemon.
 - To see more info about the Pokemon, just click on its card.